aanklewicz/DiscoJanice/README.md

-Disco Janice is an app for macOS and iOS that will choose a random album from your Discogs collection.
+*DiscoJanice* is an app for macOS and iOS that will choose a random album from your Discogs collection.

-It's called Disco Janice because Disco=Discogs and Janice=Rand... as in Yoeman Janice Rand from original Star Trek, and rand being short for random.
+It's called *DiscoJanice* because Disco=Discogs and Janice=Rand... as in Yoeman Janice Rand from original Star Trek, and rand being short for random.
 Get it???

 ## Need Help?
 If you have a **programming question** about how to use CalendarKit in your application, [Create a new GitHub Issue with the question tag](https://github.com/aanklewicz/DiscoJanice/issues/new?assignees=&labels=question&projects=&template=question.md&title=).